A Phase 1/2 Safety Study of Intratumorally Administered INT230-6 in Adult Subjects With Advanced Refractory Cancers

 Inclusion and Exclusion Criteria

-- Subjects must have a minimum of one injectable lesion as determined by the investigator (for superficial tumors) or radiologist (deep tumors).
+- Subjects must have a minimum of one injectable lesion as determined by the investigator (for superficial tumors) or radiologist (deep tumors); Lesions situated in a previously irradiated area are considered measurable if progression has been demonstrated in such lesions.

-- Prior chemotherapy or immunotherapy (tumor vaccine, cytokine, or growth factor given to control the cancer: systemic or IT) must have been completed at least 4 weeks prior to enrollment and all adverse events have either returned to baseline (or resolved to < grade 1); note: subjects who have received prior platinum therapy are eligible irrespective of their response.
+- Prior chemotherapy or immunotherapy (tumor vaccine, cytokine, or growth factor given to control the cancer: systemic or IT) must have been completed at least 4 weeks prior to dosing (with the exception of kinase inhibitors or other short half-life drugs, a 2 weeks washout is acceptable prior to treatment).and all adverse events have either returned to baseline or stabilized; note: subjects who have received prior platinum therapy are eligible irrespective of their response.

 - Prior systemic radiation therapy (either IV, intrahepatic or oral) completed at least 4 weeks prior to study drug administration.